My zone

 -MARICAR SANTOS-

-I did not wait long and after 10 months, when maternity was over, I went to work with my first child and the same with the second.
+I did not wait long, and after 10 months, when maternity leave was over, I went to work with my first child, and the same with the second.
 There were hard days and easy days.
 A day of drama at home and a day of fun at work.
 I’m not talking about a really bad, depressed time during the first few days back at work.
-Now I will focus on explaining the pros and cons of working mothers, the coolest aspects of working mothers.
+Now I will focus on explaining the pros and cons of working mothers, and the coolest aspects of working mothers.
 My dear Moms, I hope you laugh when you read my experiences about maternal life.

-When I started a new job after motherhood and my boss was a woman with two children, we would start the day with coffee.
-7 a.m. and regardless of whether there were goods to be unloaded or there was a queue, I prepare strong organic coffee.
-The fragrance of my coffee delighted our customers and introduced me to the world of a long-forgotten, lost, coffee lover.
-With two kids, you are left with two coffee options: iced coffee or two-day coffee.
-Warm, fresh coffee, gone into oblivion.
-However, I was lucky because my boss at work was also a mother of two children and a coffee lover.
-I can’t say it aloud, but I had more freedom at work than at home.
+When I started a new job after motherhood, and my boss was a woman with two children, we started the day with coffee.
+7 a.m., and regardless of whether there were goods to unload or a queue, I brewed strong, organic coffee.
+The aroma of my coffee delighted our customers and introduced me to a world of long-forgotten, lost coffee.
+With two children, you have two coffees to choose from: iced or two-day-old.
+Warm, fresh coffee is a thing of the past.
+However, I was lucky because my boss at work was also a busy mother of two and a coffee lover.
+I shouldn’t say it out loud, but I had more freedom at work than at home.

 My boss has the same story every day: